Kiki-Dbg/Cryptopals-Crypto-Challenges/set_1/README.md

-# Crypto Challenge Set 1
+# Crypto Challenges Set 1
 Is considered the qualifying set.
 With the aim of assessing if someone is ready to write code.

 The lessons and code from this set are important stepping stones to later attacks.
-### Challenges
 ##
 ### Set 1: Challenge 1 — [Convert Hex to Base64](./chal_1.py)
 **Goal:**